angelxmoreno/map-my-friends/README.md

 ## Tools, SDKs and APIs used

-A CSS framework: because this is a JS class, not a UI class
+Bootstrap as a CSS framework: because this is a JS class, not a UI class

-A routing library: to provide an SPA ( Single Page Application ) expirience
+SammyJS as a routing library: to provide an SPA ( Single Page Application ) expirience

 Firebase: the database